najeeb42501/my-portfolio/README.md

 ```

 `RESEND_FROM_EMAIL` must use a sender/domain allowed by your Resend account.

+If the form reports **"Email service is not configured yet"**, `RESEND_API_KEY` is missing from the running server.
+Add a real key from [Resend API keys](https://resend.com/api-keys) to `.env.local`, then restart Next.js.
+Keep the key server-only; never prefix it with `NEXT_PUBLIC_` or commit it.

+For local testing, `RESEND_FROM_EMAIL="Portfolio <onboarding@resend.dev>"` works only when `CONTACT_TO_EMAIL` is the email associated with your Resend account.
+To send to another address, use a sender on a [verified domain](https://resend.com/docs/dashboard/domains/introduction).

+If running a temporary preview copy, configure the environment in that copy as well; it cannot read the original project's `.env.local`.
+For a hosted deployment, add these variables in the hosting provider's environment settings and restart or redeploy the app.

 Set `SITE_URL` to the production origin before deployment.
 It controls the canonical URL, social metadata, structured data, robots, and sitemap.
 The existing `https://njb.dev` origin is the fallback.